-Contractors must quote prices for all services required during the Base Year, as well as for each ordering period, in order to be considered for award.
-Contractors submitting partial pricing information shall be ineligible for award.
+Offerors must quote prices for all services required during the initial performance period, as well as for each option period, in order to be considered for award.
+Offerors submitting partial pricing information shall be ineligible for award of the task order.

-B. Department of Labor (DOL) Wage Determination (WD) and/ or Collective Bargaining Agreement (CBA)
+B. Department of Labor Wage Determination (WD)

-- 1. The minimum wage rates and fringe benefits applicable to the initial period of performance are outlined in the Department Of Labor (DOL) Wage Determinations and/or Collective Bargaining Agreement (CBA) included within the request for quotes. - The applicable job classifications under this request for quotes is: Guard II.
-This classification reflects the minimum wage rates that the Contractor must pay to all employees working under the order.
+1. The minimum wage rates and fringe benefits applicable to the initial period of performance are outlined in the Department of Labor, Wage Determination Number 2005-3017, Revision 6, dated 05/29/2008.

+2. The applicable job classification under this solicitation is: Police Officer I. This classification reflects the minimum wage rates that the Contractor must pay to all employees working under the Contract.
 The Contractor shall also be responsible for complying with all other requirements of the wage determination, including all fringe benefits, such as vacations, holidays, uniform allowances, etc.